LocalExecutor runs tasks by spawning processes in a controlled fashion in different modes.

 LocalExecutorspawnsthe number of processes equal to the value of

 task_queueto coordinate the ingestion of tasks and the work distribution amongthe workers, which will take a task as soon as they are ready.
 During the lifecycle ofthe LocalExecutor, the worker processes are running waiting for tasks, once theLocalExecutor receives the call to shutdown the executor a poison token is sent to theworkers to terminate them.
 Processes used in this strategy are of class

-SequentialExecutor could be thought as a
+SequentialExecutor could be thought of as a

 LocalExecutor with limited

 This option could lead to the unification of the executor implementations, running

 LocalExecutor with multiple modes.